-In the midst of moves to abolish the game of football (18 deaths had been reported during the 1905 season), Roosevelt personally encouraged reform in the sport.
+In the midst of moves to abolish the game of football (18 deaths had been reported during the 1905 season), Roosevelt personally encouraged reform in football -- a seminal moment in the sport's history.
 The result of Roosevelt's efforts to eliminate the violent nature of football in 1905 led to two milestone events in the game's history: The formation of the Intercollegiate Athletic Association of the United States -- which is now known as the National Collegiate Athletic Association -- and the forward pass.
 Dangerous mass formations such as the wedge were also banned, and the distance necessary to attain a first down was extended from five to 10 yards.

 Ford was a two-way football star at the University of Michigan in the early 1930s and even played against the Chicago Bears at Soldier Field as a member of a 1935 collegiate all-star team.
 After his graduation that year, the center/linebacker spurned contract offers from the Detroit Lions and Green Bay Packers, instead choosing to enroll at Yale Law School.
 During the 1934 season, Ford, according to The Associated Press, "became the only future U.S. president to tackle a future Heisman Trophy winner when he brought down running back Jay Berwanger, who would win the first Heisman the following year."